xinguoxia/KGE/README.md

 - A Re-evaluation of Knowledge Graph Completion Methods

-- TKGFrame: A Two-Phase Framework for Temporal-Aware Knowledge Graph Completion

 - Translating Embedding with Local Connection for Knowledge Graph Completion

 - The Impact of Negative Triple Generation Strategies and Anomalies on Knowledge Graph Completion